Ria424/developers-animatesdk-docs/Filter_object/Filter12.md

 #### Description

-Property; a Boolean value that specifies whether the filter is a knockout filter (true) or not (false).
+Property; `boolean`; A boolean value that specifies whether the filter is a knockout filter (true) or not (false).
 This property is defined for Filter objects with a value of "bevelFilter", "dropShadowFilter", "glowFilter", "gradientBevelFilter", or "gradientGlowFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example